How Factories Automate Production

 Network Connectivity

 This connectivity depends on broader systems such as How the Internet Works and infrastructure hosted in data centers.
+Reliable communication is essential for coordination, monitoring, and optimization.

 Power and Reliability